wilkie/codeorg-docker-dev/README.md

 Now you can, from any point in the repository space, just run the `cdo` command.

-## Step 2: Install
+## Step 2: Full development setup

-Run the install command to build the containers and install the libraries.
+Run the setup command to build the containers and install the libraries.

-This does the work primarily done by the `rake install` steps.

 ```
-cdo install
+cdo setup
 ```

 ## Optional Step: Configure AWS credentials